 SUMMER PELL GRANT AWARDS

-Students must complete the FAFSA to apply.
+Students must complete the FAFSA or CA Dream Act Application to apply.
 GPA verification is also required for this program.
-If you have been enrolled only at CR and meet the unit requirements, your GPA will be electronically submitted to the California Student Aid Commission.
+If you have been enrolled only at CR and meet the unit requirements, your GPA will be electronically submitted to the California Student Aid Commission (CSAC).
+If you are new to CR and have recently graduated from a CA high school, your high school will submit your GPA to CSAC.
 The initial processing deadline for the Cal Grant program is March 2.
 There is a September 2 supplemental processing deadline for California Community College students only.

-Students can use the Webgrants For Students website to view updates or make changes to their Cal Grant information with the California Student Aid Commission.
+Students should create an account on the Webgrants For Students website to view updates or make changes to their Cal Grant information with the California Student Aid Commission.